bashrc2/epicyon/code-of-conduct.md

 This is not a big project and so there is no division of labor or special enforcement committee or bureaucratic process.

-Complaints should be sent to bob@freedombone.net, preferably via XMPP/Conversations with OMEMO enabled but you can also use the same address for email correspondence.
+Complaints should be either reported in the Matrix chat room **#epicyon:matrix.freedombone.net** or sent to bob@freedombone.net, preferably via XMPP/Conversations with OMEMO enabled but you can also use the same address for email correspondence.

 ## In case of violations